-In the diagnostic services at the NVI, Y. enterocolitica was detected in one sheep.
+In the diagnostic services at the NVI, no cases of Y. enterocolitica was detected in animals.

 Most yersiniosis cases in humans in Norway are sporadic and have been infected domestically.
 In 2014, there was a significant increase in the number of reported cases due to an outbreak in a military camp and the civilian population.
 In 2018, two outbreaks were reported, one with six cases due to Y. enterocolitica 0:3, and one larger outbreak with 20 cases due to Y. enterocolitica 0:9.
 Ready to eat salad was suspected to be the source of the second outbreak.
+There was one outbreak due to Y. enterocolitica 0:3 in December 2019 in Norway with eleven cases, but it was reported and investigated in January 2020.